San Francisco Bay Area Law Libraries

 The Government Information Center is a government document depository of United States, California, San Francisco, and Bay Area regional agency documents.
-It is one of five California libraries named a U.S. Patent and Trademark Depository Library, and contains complete patents from 1790 to the present.
+It is one of several California libraries named a U.S. Patent and Trademark Depository Library, and contains complete patents from 1790 to the present.
 Click here for contact information and a complete list of collections and services provided by the Government Information Center.

 The San Francisco History Center is the official archives for San Francisco, and its extensive collection provides an exhaustive documentation of the San Francisco experience.
 In addition to the usual suspects of books, newspaper clippings, photographs, and maps, its Print Collection includes biography files of prominent San Franciscans and architectural drawings, and its Archives and Manuscripts Collection covers everything from the anti-Vietnam war movement to the AIDS epidemic.
 Also noteworthy are the online resources on How to Research a San Francisco Building and the Pathfinder to Vital Records.

 The Law Library of Congress was established in 1832 and is the world’s largest law library.
 Its print collection covers almost every jurisdiction in the world, and its website provides many useful legal research resources, including:

 - Guide to Law Online: an indexed, annotated guide to where to find the law online, including laws of foreign countries and treaties.